IsaacScript/isaacscript/packages/docs/docs/main/custom-stages.md

 Furthermore, for more information on the "roomVariantPrefix" field, see the section below on [Custom Stage Room Variant Prefixes](#custom-stage-room-variant-prefixes).

+### Going There

+To go to your custom stage in game, you can use the [`spawnCustomTrapdoor`](/isaacscript-common/features/customTrapdoor) helper function.
+(You can use custom trapdoors to go to both custom stages and vanilla stages.)

+During development, you can get to a custom stage a bit faster by calling the `setCustomStage` helper function directly.
+(You must also call the `reloadRoom` function immediately afterwards to prevent being dragged into the `goto` console command room.)

 ## Motivation

 [StageAPI](https://github.com/Meowlala/BOIStageAPI15) is a fantastic library created by [DeadInfinity](https://steamcommunity.com/profiles/76561198172774482/myworkshopfiles/?appid=250900) and [BudJMT](https://steamcommunity.com/profiles/76561198067029619/myworkshopfiles/?appid=250900), the two smartest people in the Isaac community.
 Until 2022, it has been the engine that has powered all Isaac mods that have custom stages, like [Revelations](https://steamcommunity.com/sharedfiles/filedetails/?id=1536643474) and [Fiend Folio](https://steamcommunity.com/sharedfiles/filedetails/?id=2305131709&searchtext=fiend+folio).
 However, no library is perfect.
 I wanted to try and improve on Stage API with the following goals in mind: